Security News

 middleware to be set right after body parser in order to return 4xx error back to the client

-We found that express-body-parser-error-handler demonstrated a not healthy version release cadence and project activity because the last version was released a year ago.
+We found that express-body-parser-error-handler demonstrated a healthy version release cadence and project activity because the last version was released less than a year ago.
 It has 1 open source maintainer collaborating on the project.

 Did you know?